ultcyber/llm_psychology/slides.md

 --

-## Psychology Tips for MCP and Agents
+## Psychology Tips for Tools and Agents

 ### 🔧 Understanding Enhanced Capabilities